 One of my goals this summer is to finally decorate my dining room.
-I’ve been talking about it for months now, and it’s time to make some changes!
+I’ve been talking about it for months now, and it’s time to make some changes including the addition of doors leading to the garden thanks to the cheap Shop Front Cost!

 The room is a little awkward because it’s square and open on three sides, so the space for a table is quite small.
 When the table has two leaves and opened all the way to seat 8+, it’s hard to walk around to get to/from the adjoining rooms.